the-user-created/RainVu/README.md

 * **Lets you log every drop:** Easily record rainfall measurements from any number of rain gauges you own.
-* **Shows you the big picture:** Visualize your data through intuitive charts and an interactive map to understand trends and patterns.
+* **Shows you the big picture:** Visualize your data through intuitive charts to understand trends and patterns.
 * **Helps you analyze the past:** Dive deep into historical data with monthly breakdowns, seasonal pattern analysis, and year-over-year comparisons.
 * **Puts you in control:** Manage your rain gauges, export your data for external use, and set up